 The inaugural class for the Certification program began this past fall 2013 term!
 The online application for the fall 2014 term can be accessed here: https://applynow.engineering.columbia.edu.
-The first priority deadline closed on February 15th.
-There is now a second priority deadline being offered which will end on March 31st.

 At this time we are only offering fall term enrollment.
 For more information, please email email@example.com with any specific questions pertaining to the Admissions process.

 Certification of Professional Achievement in Data Sciences

 The Certification of Professional Achievement in Data Sciences program is jointly offered through The Fu Foundation School of Engineering and Applied Science and The Graduate School of Arts and Sciences at Columbia University.
 The Certification Program consists of the below four courses.
 Two courses are currently offered during the fall term and the remaining two courses are offered in the spring.
 These courses are offered on campus and during weekday evenings.

 The tuition cost for the course(s) will default to the Fall 2013-Spring 2014 tuition rate for the School of Engineering.
 Each credit will cost approximately $1640.00 and the entire program (12 credits) will be $19,680.00.
 Please note this estimate is expected to change for each annual term.
 For more details on tuition and fees, click here.

 Algorithms for Data Science (CS/IEOR) - Introduction to the design and analysis of efficient algorithms, with an emphasis on data science.
 Topics include efficient sorting and searching, graph algorithms, dynamic programming, randomized algorithms, approximation algorithms, and NP completeness.
 In addition the course will cover material relevant to big data problems: for example models of parallelism, and hashing, sketching, and sublinear time algorithms.